anthonycaccese/art-book-next-es-de/README.md

 - The theme has a simple set of options that can be changed directly from the UI Settings menu of ES-DE
 - `Theme Aspect Ratio` - sets the aspect ratio the theme will render at.
 If needed, this can be changed to match the aspect ratio of your screen (though it should happen automatically).
-   - 16:9, 16:10 and 4:3 are supported
+   - 16:9, 16:10, 4:3 and 19.5:9 are supported
 - `Theme Variant` - sets the layout used for the gamelist view when media & metadata are scraped for your games.
 There are 6 variants to choose from:
-   - `List` - A simple list that displays the miximage artwork and shows all game metadata
+   - `List: Metadata &amp; Miximage` - A simple list that displays the miximage artwork and shows all game metadata
+   - `List: Metadata &amp; Boxart'` - Same structure as above but it displays cover artwork instead of miximage
-   - `List (Immersive)` - A simple list that displays the cover, marquee and screenshot artwork and shows all game metadata
+   - `List: Metadata, Screenshot &amp; Marquee` - A simple list that displays the cover, marquee and screenshot artwork and shows all game metadata
+   - `List: Boxart` - A simple list that removes all gamemetadata and displays only a game's cover artwork
-   - `List (No Metadata)` - A simple list that removes all gamemetadata and displays the screenshot and marquee artwork
+   - `List: Screenshot &amp; Marquee` - A simple list that removes all gamemetadata and displays the screenshot and marquee artwork
+   - There is also a set of variants that remove the display of the help system.
+You'll see those listed with the prefix of `[Help Off]`
 - `Theme Color Scheme` - sets the color scheme that is used for the overall theme on all views.
 There are 7 built in color schems to choose from:
    - `Art Book Next` - the default color scheme.
 Its an update the previous color scheme I used for Art Book in 2017
    - `Art Book` - the original color scheme from Art Book built in 2017